farialima/django-tasks/README.md

 It is tested on Linux and MacOS, and it should run on Windows (per [issue 16](https://code.google.com/p/django-tasks/issues/detail?id=16)); and on PostgreSQL and SQLite (with some caveats for SQLite, see below).

 The current version is tested on Django 1.10 with Python 2.7.
 Making it work with earlier versions of Django should not be difficult.
-It is not (yet) working with Python 3, but should soon.
+It is not (yet) working with Python 3; it should be easy to make it work there.

 ## Basic usage